Giffgaff: Products and services

-At launch, Giffgaff's first product was a prepaid SIM card providing all standard 2G and 3G mobile phone services and charging on a pay-as-you-go basis.
-Following this, Giffgaff announced bundles of minutes, texts, and data, called "goodybags".
+At launch, giffgaff's first product was a prepaid SIM card providing all standard 2G and 3G mobile phone services and charging on a pay-as-you-go basis.
+Following this, giffgaff announced bundles of minutes, texts, and data, called "goodybags".
 The idea for bundles emerged from the community forums.

 In June 2012, it was announced that customers could renew "goodybags" automatically via a PayPal account when saved on their platform payment profile.

-In 2011, Giffgaff added data-only tethering plans called "gigabags" to their lineup of product plans.
-Giffgaff has since retired "gigabags", as their "goodybag" plans now allow members to tether to other devices within their data allowances without tethering restrictions.
+In 2011, giffgaff added data-only tetherable plans called "gigabags" to their lineup of products.
+Gigabags were officially retired in 2018, as part of product restructuring. giffgaff allow tethering to other devices, using their bundled data allowances.

-In March 2014, Giffgaff announced that it would add a line of 4G LTE "goodybags" with purchase available starting April 2014.
+In March 2014, giffgaff announced that it would add a line of 4G LTE "goodybags" with purchase available starting April 2014.

-In May 2014, Giffgaff announced that they were now an official Apple carrier, which was closely followed by another announcement that they would soon be stocking iPhones in their online shop – this would unlock options on iPhones that would have normally been locked for users, including tethering and voicemail options. iPhone devices went on sale starting 4 June 2014, to accompany a wide range of manufacturers including Samsung handsets.
-Refurbished devices have become a purchase option, with a Giffgaff 12-month+ warranty included.
-On 2 November 2020, Giffgaff announced that they are terminating their business relationship with RateSetter, the peer-to-peer lender.
-Giffgaff's new phone loan initiative is with Klarna Bank AB, known as Klarna, a Swedish bank that provides financial services.
+In May 2014, giffgaff announced that they were now an official Apple carrier, which was closely followed by another announcement that they would soon be stocking iPhones in their online shop – this would unlock options on iPhones that would have normally been locked for users, including tethering and voicemail options. iPhone devices went on sale starting 4 June 2014, to accompany a wide range of manufacturers including Samsung handsets.
+Refurbished devices have become a purchase option, with a giffgaff 12-month+ warranty included.
+On 2 November 2020, giffgaff announced that they are terminating their business relationship with RateSetter, the former peer-to-peer lender, now owned by Metro Bank. giffgaff's current phone loan initiative is with Klarna Bank Ab, branded as Klarna, a Swedish bank that provides financial services.

 From 2020, all goodybags now include unlimited minutes and texts to standard UK numbers.
 Full speed data allowances range from 1GB to unlimited.
 The prices listed are between £6 - £35 per month and are reviewed periodically.
 In August 2020, the company launched its 9GB golden goodybag to compete directly with its own 6GB goodybag product, both priced at £10.
-In August 2021, the company launched a third £10 product, their "Student Golden Goodybag", debuting at 13GB of data later increasing to 15 GB.
-The Student Golden goodybag was retired in July 2022.
+In August 2021, the company launched a third £10 product, their "Student Golden Goodybag", debuting at 13 GB of data, later increasing to 15 GB.
+The Student Golden goodybag was retired in July 2022 after one year.